Design systems

 Across these systems I learned that scalability has to be baked in from the start, with lean tokens, variables, and modules that grow without becoming noise.
 Documentation only works if it is simple, connected, and searchable.
 Accessibility and motion have to be solved at the component level so every pattern holds up.
 Fast prototyping with real components lets teams test ideas early and ship with confidence.
 And the branding has to sit naturally inside the system so the experience feels both functional and emotionally grounded for the people who use it.

-Using the system to build the Wyield site so the tokens and motion cues create an emotional connection and guide users through their condition with confidence and care.
+Using the system to build the Wyield site keeps everything on brand and strips out visual noise so the key information stands out.
+Tokens and light motion cues support an emotional connection and help users navigate their condition with confidence and clarity.